Stortorget: Number 7

 Cannonball and sign at Number 7.

 Until the mid-15th century, the south side of the square was lined with wooden shops, in the spacious basements of which peasants kept their provisions and prepared meals.
 Among the numerous historical tenants in the building was adventurer Filip Kern from Meissen, Saxony.
 He served as a barber and a master builder for King John III and is suspected to have poisoned King Eric XIV.
 During the reign of Gustavus Adolphus, the Dutch merchant Abraham Cabiljau, one of the founders and first mayors of Gothenburg, lived in the building.
 The French wig maker Jean Bedoire bought the building in 1682 and, just like his son and namesake who gave his name to the alley Bedoirsgränd, made a fortune in trading wine, salt, and iron.
 The building was completely rebuilt in 1937 when the façades of the three buildings located south of the square were united to form the present façade.
 Occupying the three buildings in the block since 1944 is the Mäster Olofsgården ("Homestead of Master Olof").
 It was founded as a youth centre by the priest Gabriel Grefberg in 1931 when Gamla stan was mostly a slum, and the number of activities quickly grew to include elderly, mothers, scouts, workers, and many other groups.
 Following a generous donation, the organisation was able to gather its activities to the present location in 1944.
 Today its services include studies in the history of the old town and the "Gamla stan Society" (Gamla stan sällskapet).
-The cannonball in the corner of Skomakargatan, according to popular legend, dates back to the Stockholm Bloodbath in 1520, when it was fired at the Danish king Christian II.
+The cannonball in the corner of Skomakargatan, according to popular legend, dates back to the Stockholm Bloodbath in 1520, when it was fired at the Danish king of the Kalmar Union, Christian II.
 Undoubtedly, it was more likely built into the wall by an early proprietor and subsequently put back into place after each restoration.
 The restaurant on the ground floor, Stortorgskällaren, is built over a medieval basement, part of which dates back to the 15th century.
 According to some sources, this was the location for the tavern Spanska druvan ("The Spanish Grape"), the oldest known tavern in Stockholm, which was (according to tradition) frequented by King John III when he wanted to mingle with commoners.